Stevieag/stevieag.github.io/_posts/2024-11-20-Five-Week-DevOps-Training-Plan.markdown

  - Act as a virtual firewall for your Kubernetes cluster.\

-    **Exercise:\
+# Exercise:

-    **Deploying a Configurable Web ApplicationIn this exercise, we\'ll create a simple web application that reads its configuration from a ConfigMap.
+## Deploying a Configurable Web Application\
+In this exercise, we\'ll create a simple web application that reads its configuration from a ConfigMap.
 We\'ll then deploy it to Kubernetes and expose it using a Service and Ingress.\
 This exercise demonstrates:

  1. Creating and using ConfigMaps
  2. Deploying a web application with Kubernetes